hyperifyio/goagent/logs/CURRENT_TASK.md

-Implement capability-map enforcement for pre-stage (L72).
+Implement capability-map enforcement for pre-stage (omit unsupported sampling params and opt into JSON mode) with tests.